Doxorubicin Hydrochloride Liposome (dox-oh-ROO-bi-sin hye-droe-KLOR-ide LYE-poh-some)

 Doxil, Lipodox, Lipodox 50There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to doxorubicin, or if you are breastfeeding.
+This medicine is not right for everyone.
+You should not receive this medicine if you had an allergic reaction to doxorubicin or if you are pregnant.

 How to Use This Medicine